Hingalganj Assembly constituency: 2006

-In the 2011 assembly elections, Anandamoy Mondal of CPI won the 99 Hingalganj (SC) assembly seat defeating his nearest rival Debes Mandal of Trinamool Congress.
-Debes Mandal lost second time from this assembly.

-1977-2006

 In the 2006 assembly elections, Gopal Gayen of CPI(M) won the 99 Hingalganj (SC) assembly seat defeating his nearest rival Debes Mandal of Trinamool Congress.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Nripen Gayen of CPI(M) defeated Sourendra Mondal of Trinamool Congress in 2001, Bidyut Kayal of Congress in 1996 and Sankar Roy of Congress in 1991.
 Sudhanshu Mondal of CPI(M) defeated Aditya Mondal of Congress in 1987 and Amal Krishna Mistry representing Congress in 1982 and representing Janata Party in 1977.

-1967-1972
+1972

 Anil Chandra Mondal of CPI won in 1972.
 Gopal Chandra Gayen of CPI(M) won in 1971.
 Hazari Lal Mondal of CPI won in 1969.
 B.N.
 Brahmachari an Independent won in 1967.
 Prior to that the Hingalganj seat was not there.